sudorandom/kmcd.dev/content/posts/2024/http0.9-from-scratch/index.md

 }
 ```

-You can see here that our ServeAndListen() listens on the configured TCP port and then loops forever, accepting and handling new connections in separate goroutines.
+You can see here that our ListenAndServe() listens on the configured TCP port and then loops forever, accepting and handling new connections in separate goroutines.
 Now let's look at `s.handleConnection()`

 ```go
 func (s *Server) handleConnection(conn net.Conn) {